 - The Domaine (Estate) of Marie Antoinette, which includes the Grand Trianon, the Petit Trianon, the Hamlet, and a model Farm.

-For opening hours and some ticket prices, the season is divided at Versailles into the high season from April to October while the low season is the winter months from November to March.
+For opening hours and some ticket prices, the high season at Versailles is from April to October while the low season is the winter months from November to March.

 Ticket Options and Passes for the Palace of Versailles near Paris